-Bring snowshoes from home or rent snowshoes at the Astotin Theatre Interpretive Centre Saturdays and Sundays from 10:00 am to 4:00 pm:
+Bring snowshoes from home or rent snowshoes at the Visitor Information Centre from 9:00 am to 4:00 pm daily.

 - Adult sizes: $14.00

 - Children’s sizes: Free